- What is VT Docs?

 - What are the installation requirements?

-VT Docs on-premise comes in two flavours, a prebuilt Ubuntu-based Virtual Appliance, or an RPM install suitable for installation on a RHEL 7 or RHEL 8 server run by your IT team.
+VT Docs on-premise comes in three flavours, a prebuilt Ubuntu-based Virtual Appliance, RPM install suitable for installation on a RHEL 7, RHEL 8 server or Windows install run by your IT team.

 For system requirements, please see here: https://support.visiblethread.com/hc/en-us/articles/360039245032-VT-Docs-Minimum-Requirements-for-On-Premise-deployments